WigwamHQ

 }

-Wigwam's dynamic data casting feature uses the information in the prototype to ensure that the handler receives the expected data type for each of its arguments, thereby minimizing the amount of code required in the handler, drastically reducing runtime errors, and lending to more forgiving and flexible template coding.
+The information provided in the prototype ensures that the handler will receive the expected data type for each of its arguments, thereby minimizing the amount of code required in the handler, and reducing the likelihood of runtime errors.

 Reusability

-Directives are typically saved in Perl library files which exist under the guise of Wigwam plug-ins and modules.
-This allows them to be easily reused in other templates simply by specifying the required plug-in or module within the template's configuration tag.
+Directives are stored in Perl library files under the guise of Wigwam plug-ins and modules.
+This allows them to be easily reused in other templates.

 Wigwam templates are also reusable, as they can be called by other templates and simply executed, or stored in a variable where they can then be executed multiple times with varying parameters.